Tom T.

 Tom T. Hall, Author and Television Star

-An accomplished prose writer, Hall won the 1972 Grammy for Best Album Notes, for his liner notes to Tom T. Hall’s Greatest Hits.
-The autobiographical The Storyteller’s Nashville appeared in 1979, and his novels included The Laughing Man of Woodmont Cove (1982), The Acts of Life (1986), Spring Hill, Tennessee (1990), and What a Book!
+An accomplished prose writer, Hall won the 1972 Grammy for Best Album Notes for his liner notes to Tom T. Hall’s Greatest Hits.
+The autobiographical book The Storyteller’s Nashville appeared in 1979, and his novels included The Laughing Man of Woodmont Coves (1982), The Acts of Life (1986), Spring Hill, Tennessee (1990), and What a Book!
 (1996).
-Hall’s love of literature inspired him to befriend fellow writers William Styron and Kurt Vonnegut.
+Hall’s love of literature inspired him to befriend fellow authors William Styron and Kurt Vonnegut.
 He shared songwriting tips and philosophy in How I Write Songs, Why You Can (1976).

 In the early 1980s, Hall hosted the syndicated TV series Pop!
 Goes the Country, and in 1984 he scored his last Top Ten country hit, a cover of the Gordon Jenkins and Johnny Mercer tune “P.S.
 I Love You.”
 Following the release of the album Song in a Seashell in 1985, Hall took a ten-year sabbatical from recording.
 He returned in 1996 with the album Songs from Sopchoppy, which included the Hall original “Little Bitty.”
 Alan Jackson spotted the song, recorded it, and scored a #1 country single with it in late 1996.